IBM-Cloud/terraform-provider-ibm/website/docs/r/container_vpc_worker_pool.html.markdown

 * `vpc_id` - (Required, string) The Id of VPC
 * `worker_count` - (Required,Int) The number of worker nodes per zone in the worker pool.
 * `flavor` - (Required, string) The flavour of the worker node.
-* `zones` - (Optional, list) A nested block describing the zones of this worker_pool.
+* `zones` - (Required, list) A nested block describing the zones of this worker_pool.
 Nested zones blocks have the following structure:
   * `subnet-id` - (Required, string) The worker pool subnet to assign the cluster.
   * `name` - (Required, string) Name of the zone.
 * `labels` - (Optional, map) Labels on all the workers in the worker pool.